-Not only will you be able to better allocate time and resources, but you won’t be left in the dark wondering if your projects will contribute to company goals.
+Not only will you be able to better allocate time and manage resources, but you won’t be left in the dark wondering if your projects will contribute to company goals.

 Setting team priorities and aligning on work is key—but so is being flexible enough to pivot when you need to.
 But if you track your work in spreadsheets and to-do lists across multiple tools, it can be hard to know what your team is working on at any one time.
 As a result, when priorities change, you don’t know what they need to reschedule, how busy everyone is, or how to track the work you’re putting on hold.